 While your oncology team will recommend one of these surgeries, the timing of the surgery is dependent on a few factors.

 Neoadjuvant Therapy: Treatments Before Breast Surgery

-By using standard treatments such as chemotherapy and radiation therapy before surgery, the size of the tumor can be reduced.
+By using standard breast cancer treatments such as chemotherapy and radiation therapy before surgery, the size of the tumor can be reduced.
 This helps reduce the amount of tissue that will need to be surgically removed.
 It’s also helpful for those who have swollen lymph nodes under their arm.
 By treating the cancer, the swelling is likely to go down making the surgery easier to perform.

 Breast Cancer Surgery and Neoadjuvant Chemotherapy

 The cancer care team often recommends chemotherapy, targeted therapy, hormone therapy or immunotherapy before surgery for large and rapidly growing tumors.
 Neoadjuvant chemotherapy is commonly used for:

 Breast cancer that is hormone positive.
 Hormone therapy can be given to slow the growth and shrink tumors before surgery